 - Benefits that the project will bring

-These purposes are detailed components of the project charter and can have all or few of these elements.
-The project charter remains as the main and focal document throughout the life cycle of the project and invests a certain level of leverage and power to the project manager, who is the owner of this document.
+These purposes are complex components of the project charter.
+The project charter remains the main and focal document throughout the project’s life cycle.
+It invests a certain level of leverage and power to the project manager, who owns this document.

-The project charter is drafted after the project proposal has been approved and right before the project scope is defined.
-It follows the natural order of approvals and hierarchy for budget approvals.
+The project charter is drafted after the proposal is approved and before the scope is defined.
+It follows the natural order of approvals and the hierarchy for budget approvals.

-An efficient project charter is one that fits onto one page of the size A3, for feasibility and easy understanding and traceability.
-Other project charters can be drafted on word processing documents as well.
+An efficient project charter fits onto one page of the size A3 for feasibility, easy understanding, and traceability.
+Other project charters can be drafted on word-processing documents as well.

-So, if you need to know what the project would seem like from a high level or from an aerial view, you can have a look at a project charter.
+So, if you need to know what the project would seem like from a high-level or an aerial view, you can look at a project charter.

 What is a Project Proposal?

-A technical proposal or project proposal is a very persuasive document that aims at convincing a group of stakeholders, top management personnel, and investors of the probability of the project resolving the issue given.
+A technical or project proposal is a very persuasive document that aims to convince stakeholders, top management personnel, and investors of the probability of the project resolving the given issue.

 - Identifies the work that needs to be carried out

-- Explains the cause of the project and what it aims at resolving
+- Explains the cause of the project to resolve it

-- Convinces and persuades the readers that the team is up and ready for project and are capable of driving it to its successful completion
+- Convinces and persuades the readers that the team is up and ready for the project and is capable of driving it to its successful completion

-- Assures the panel of the availability of resource employed to complete the project within the given budget and the time allotted
+- Assures the panel of the availability of resources employed to complete the project within the given budget and the time allotted

-Tip #1: In order to do all of these and be able to put your point of view in front of the panel, it’s necessary to ensure that the proposal scores a 10 on 10 with regard to its appearance.
+Tip #1: To do all of these and be able to put your point of view in front of the panel, it’s necessary to ensure that the proposal scores a 10 on 10 regarding its appearance.

-Tip #2: Apart from appearance, the second most important element of a project proposal is its idea.
-A strong proposal is detailed systematically and has a clear plan of action that the project will be overseeing.
+Tip #2: Apart from appearance, a project proposal’s second most important element is its idea.
+A strong proposal is methodically comprehensive and includes a clear project strategy.

 The more technically sound your proposal is, the better it is for the organization.
 Backing up data and content with facts and figures can help elevate your proposal.

-The project needs to be aligned to the goals set by the organization in order to completely comply with its needs.
-Resolving an issue way off-board from the direction the company is headed, can be completely pointless.
+The project must align with the organization’s goals to comply completely with its needs.
+Resolving an issue away from the company’s direction can be completely pointless.